 Before becoming a therapist, I worked professionally within the creative practices of arts and design for over 20 years.
 During some of that time, I was a Public Policy Fellow at the United States National Academy of Sciences in Washington D.C., where I worked on policy related to valuation and support of the creative practices.
 I was also a visiting scholar at the United States Library of Congress in Washington D.C., and I am the co-founder of the Cultural Information Lab at Pratt Institute.
 I was fortunate to have worked at General Electric (GE) Research and Development on human-centered design.
 My designs have won two awards.

 Since becoming a therapist, I was named a Teacher of the Year at New York University (NYU) where I have taught since 2003 and was a co-author of the evaluation criteria for the Fuller Challenge which was named “socially responsible designs highest award.”
 I was also the designer of the Fuller Challenge Fellowship Program for young socially-responsible designers.

 I was on the Board of Directors of the Buckminster Fuller Institute and am now on the Board of Directors of the C.G Jung Foundation.
-As service to our country, I have evaluated 10’s of millions of dollars in grant applications for the United States Government.
+As service to our country, I have evaluated 10’s of millions of dollars in (non-partisan) grant applications for the United States Government.

 For a partial list of my presentations and publications click here.